China in November 2025: Ultimate Travel Guide in Autumn

 You can enjoy winter scenery and the rare landscape where late fall meets early winter in November.

 From the top of Niubei Mountain in Sichuan, you can see an endless sea of clouds flowing around the snow-covered mountains, with Mount Emei and Mount Siguniang looking like fairy islands floating in the sky.
 In Jilin Wusong island, freezing fog on the hundred-year-old willow and elm trees carves out numerous crystal-clear ice flowers.
-In Bomi, Tibet, white glaciers and golden forests are intertwined and reflected in the gem-blue lake; the mountain tops are covered with snow, and the mountain feet are full of cows and sheep grazing leisurely.
+In Bomi, Tibet, white glaciers and golden forests are intertwined and reflected in the gem-blue lake, while snow-covered peaks overlook grazing cows and sheep in the valley below.

 Explore China's Top Four Ancient Cities

-Langzhong Ancient City in Sichuan Province, where 26 ethnic groups have traditionally lived together and five religions have coexisted, gives you a glimpse of ancient China's diverse urban culture; Lijiang Old Town, Yunnan Province, with the flowers, wind chimes, and lanterns everywhere, the exquisite architecture, as well as the bonfires and sleepless dining bars, is the most vibrant of all; Pingyao Ancient City in Shanxi Province, which is an ancient financial center, preserves numerous legends, such as China's first bank and the largest treasury in the Qing Dynasty; and Huizhou Ancient City in Anhui Province brings together the best of Huizhou architecture, including the ancient government offices, residences of famous scholars, and schools.
+Langzhong Ancient City in Sichuan Province, where 26 ethnic groups have traditionally lived together and five religions have coexisted, gives you a glimpse of ancient China's diverse urban culture.
+Lijiang Old Town, Yunnan Province, is vibrant with flowers, lanterns, wind chimes, and lively night dining, offering a lively and colorful atmosphere.
+In Pingyao Ancient City, Shanxi Province, history comes alive with legends of China's first bank and the Qing Dynasty's largest treasury.
+Huizhou Ancient City, Anhui Province, highlights classic Huizhou architecture, including ancient government offices, scholar residences, and traditional schools.

 Miao New Year in Leishan, Guizhou